This doc is for version 1.9.1.

 : include only cleared postings/txns

 : include only non-virtual postings

-: show items with zero amount, normally hidden
+: show items with zero amount, normally hidden (and vice-versa in

 : convert amounts to their cost at transaction time (using the